This list includes anything and everything you need to do, pack, or check before heading off to the hills to go hunting.

-Since money is not made on trees any more (it comes from a machine or some plastic card thingy) I resort to being much thriftier and using duct tape as often as possible.
+Since money is not made on trees any more I resort to being much thriftier and using duct tape as often as possible.
 However, duct tape does not fix everything, I realize that is blaspheme, but bear with me here…..binoculars are hard to make with duct tape.
 So if your last pair were stolen and you must get new ones, one does what one must!
 I hope she reads that “stolen” part.
 My point is DON’T wait until the last minute and either not find what you need or pay a lot more than you should.
 Additionally, if you wait until the last minute making simple repairs is no longer an option and the emergency run to Cabela’s is now your only choice.
 Even if by design that really is not a smart move because the store may not have what you need.

 So take some time NOW and plan your equipment replenishment, repair, replacement, or add on.
 By doing this now you should be able to shop accordingly and save yourself and the family some last minute hustle and frustration.

-Here are two lists (modified depending on the hunt, travel method, etc)
+*Modified depending on the hunt, travel method, etc.

 - Water Bladder